riyadhalnur/mongoose-softdelete/README.md

 This plugin is based on the work of [Yi](https://github.com/yi).

 ## What's Different
 In the original plugin, models were deleted with a date reference only.
-This version takes that and adds user handling.
+This version takes that and uses a Boolean flag to to mark models deleted/restored along with with user handling.
 Now, whoever deleted the data will be recorded in the DB.
-Additionally, it removes a lot of overhead from the original code and simplifies it and doesn't use Coffeescript for the original code.
+Additionally, it removes a lot of overhead from the original code and doesn't use Coffeescript for the original code.
 Also included is an example express app to see if the plugin works.

 ## License
 This plugin is licensed under the MIT license and can ve viewed in the LICENSE file.